mvishwa27/volt-mx-docs/source/Foundry/voltmx_foundry_user_guide/Content/Legacy_Sync.md

 Download the Sync Configuration
 -------------------------------

-To download the Sync configuration file `Syncconfig.xml` file on your computer, click on the **Synchronization** page, click the Settings button, and then click **Export all**.
+To download the `Syncconfig.xml` Sync configuration file on your computer, click the **Synchronization** page, click the Settings button, and then click **Export all**.

 ![](Resources/Images/Sync_Valid.png)

 Volt MX  Foundry Sync Console